tredontho/purescript-book/text/chapter8.md

 Tuple person setPerson <- useState examplePerson
 ```

 Note that you are free to break-up component state into multiple pieces of state with multiple calls to `useState`.
-For example, we could rewrite this app to use a separate piece of state for each record field of `Person`, but that happens to result in a slightly less convenient architecture in this case.
+For example, we could rewrite this app to use a separate piece of state for each record field of `Person`, but that results in a slightly less convenient architecture in this case.

 In other examples, you may encounter the `/\` infix operator for `Tuple`.
 This is equivalent to the above line: